Treats certain kinds of irregular heart rhythms (arrhythmias), and also treats malaria.

 How to Use This Medicine

-- A nurse or other trained health professional will give you this medicine.
+- A nurse or other health provider will give you this medicine.
 This medicine is given slowly through a needle or a catheter (plastic tube) into a vein.

 If a dose is missed: